 Above: SCAD Atlanta TV Producing students taking a break in the SCAD TV production studio while assisting with interview shoots, audio recording, research, and logging over seven hours of initial footage for “The Green Book Chronicles”, supervised by Prof. James Arnold.
 From left to right: Morgan Dixon, Kelly Rose Magnusson, Lance White, Layla Harleston, David Howell, Bernard Jackson, and Ben Tincher (not pictured: Alejandra Morales) (photo by Becky Wible Searles)

-Above: Completed animation still by SCAD Atlanta MFA students, Jeff MacDonald and Daniele Paulet, combining 2D rotoscoped animation with vintage postcards.
-(For more about this process, see the “Animation” tab)
+Above: Completed animation still by SCAD Atlanta MFA Animation students, Jeff MacDonald and Daniele Paulet Ranieri, combining 2D rotoscoped animation with vintage postcards.
+(For more about this process, see the “Animation Behind-the-Scenes” tab)

 Above: SCAD Atlanta students take a break from editing, color correcting, and compositing backgrounds for the initial Video Preview interview segments in Motion Media Professor Alessandro Imperato’s “Cinematography and Editing” class; From left to right: Injae Lee (Korea), Britt Lyle II, Professor Alessandro Imperato, Reggie Harrison, and Evleen Huang (China) (not pictured: Sarah Shipman) (photo by Marty McPherson)

-Above left: Production Photographer, Marty McPherson, chats after the shoot with Ambassador Theo Britton (photo by Jimmy E. Searles)
+Above left: Production Photographer, Marty McPherson (photo by Jimmy E. Searles)

-Above right: Jimmy E. Searles (Research and Photography) works with Director/Co-Producer, Becky Wible Searles, to plan a segment edit (photo by Marty McPherson)
+Above right: Jimmy E. Searles (Assistant Producer, Research, and Photography) works with Director/Co-Producer, Becky Wible Searles, to plan a segment edit (photo by Marty McPherson)

 Above left: Sketch of Director Becky Wible Searles by SCAD Atlanta MFA Animation student, Tres Swygert / Above right: From SCAD Atlanta Film and TV / TV Producing, Professor James Arnold adjusts the video control panel for the interview shoots (photo by Marty McPherson)